Open Daily except for Thanksgiving Day, Christmas Day and New Year’s Day

 To start the tour, visitors board a bus at the Visitor Center that takes them to the Castle at the top of the hill.
 Tours depart from the Visitor Center by bus at the time printed on the ticket.
 An audio presentation provides background information during the 15 minute, 5-mile trip to the Castle.
 All of the tours include the two 15-minute bus rides to and from the hilltop.

 The tour program offers various guided daytime tours and one guided evening tour.

 The three daytime tours, the “Grand Rooms Tour,” the “Upstairs Suites Tour,” and the “Cottages and Kitchen Tour,” are each 60 minutes in length.
 Descriptions of other tours can be found at www.hearstcastle.org.
 Following the guided portion of the tour, visitors are welcome to remain on the hilltop to enjoy the magnificent vistas and to explore the grounds, including the gardens and the Neptune Pool and Roman Pools until closing time.
 Visitors can also take multiple daytime tours without returning to the Visitor Center between tours.
-At least one hour should be allowed between tour times when scheduling multiple tours to avoid overlap.
+At least two hours should be allowed between tour times when scheduling multiple tours to avoid overlap.

 Tour buses arrive at regular intervals to transport visitors between the Visitor Center and the hilltop estate.
 Each of these daytime tours also includes the companion movie, "Hearst Castle - Building the Dream,” which is shown throughout the day in the Hearst Castle Theater adjacent to the Visitor Center.

 The “Evening Tour” is offered on a seasonal basis, usually in the spring and fall on Friday and Saturday evenings, with additional nights added during holiday periods.
 These tours also depart from the Visitor Center.
 The guided tour on the hilltop is one hour and 40 minutes in length.
 This tour also includes a Living History Program with docents dressed in 1930s attire.
 At the end of this tour, visitors board a bus and return to the Visitor Center.

 All the tours entail considerable walking and stair climbing, so comfortable shoes are recommended.
 The weather on the hilltop can also be changeable.
 Accessibly designed tours are available as well.